 A superficial glance at China’s major cities seems to show a reasonably affluent society: young, hard-working, middle-class families, determined to make a better life for themselves.
 This illusion was shattered however in late 2017 when the municipal government of Beijing embarked on a 40-day high-profile campaign to clean out the city’s shanty towns and evict the so-called “low-end population” who produce, market, and deliver the goods, services and lifestyle products that Beijing’s middle class families aspire to have.
 The evictions revealed the harsh truth that the affluence of China’s cities depends almost entirely on the impoverishment of the underclass.

 The Chinese government has made the alleviation of poverty, fairer income distribution and the expansion of the middle class a high priority.
-In 2017, General Secretary Xi Jinping stated in his address the 19th Party Congress in Beijing that:
+In 2022, General Secretary Xi Jinping stated in his address to the 20th Party Congress in Beijing that:

 China’s sole legally-mandated trade union, the All-China Federation of Trade Unions (ACFTU) has a titular presence in many workplaces, but the union representatives are largely under the sway of management and have no real connection to ordinary workers.
 There is an increasingly urgent need for China’s workers to assert more control over the union and make it more representative and effective.
 The Chinese government, too, will need to put pressure on the ACFTU to play its part in improving labour relations and maintaining long-term social, economic and political stability.